michauMiau/AdvanceOS-for-cardputer/README.md

 - FN + Up Arrow : scroll text
 - FN + Down Arrow : scroll text
 - ESC open Menu
-# in painter  BETA only BMP file(24 BIT only)
+# in painter  only BMP file(24 BIT only)
-- Arrows move courser
+- Arrows move courser, Hold FN to move slower,
 - ESC open menu (you can see al shortcut in this menu)
 - ENTER Paint / Accept in menu
 - +/- change brush size